msegal21/poweroutages/README.md

 ## Framing a Prediction Problem
-My goal was to predict the cause category of a given outage based on a handful of information that might be known at the time of an outage, either during or after the outage — this is a multi-class classification problem.
+My goal was to predict the cause category of a given outage based on a handful of information that might be known at the time of an outage, either during or after the outage — this is a multiclass classification problem.
 During the outage, it would obviously be beneficial to know the cause — it would be much easier to solve the problem given a known cause.
 However, it could also be beneficial to understand how to identify a specific cause based on information obtained after an outage, as the cause might not be clear at the time of the outage, knowing what broke the grid in hindsight could lead to better, more specific fixes.
 Therefore, at the time of prediction, I assume that we have access to metrics including but not limited to customers affected and outage duration.
 While there are a number of available metrics in the notebook classification report, I mainly looked at the F1 score to measure the efficacy of the model, as the variety of causes isn't quite balanced and both false negatives and positives are bear the same weight, making it a good candidate for F1 scores.

 ## Baseline Model
 For the baseline model, I used a Random Forest Classifier and the following features to predict the `CAUSE.CATEGORY`.